Emergency parachutes for trikes.

 • The pilot could deploy the parachute when it is not needed.
 A BPS should be utilized only as a last alternative to normal emergency procedures.
 It should not be used when ADM produces a better alternative for the situation at hand.

-• BPS systems installed on a WSC aircraft have greater initial cost, maintenance, and weight.
+• BPS systems installed on a WSC aircraft have a greater initial cost, maintenance, and weight.

 • A BPS can be deployed accidentally.
 This can happen when the actuation handle is not properly placed, or when deployed by occupants not following appropriate

-• BPS systems may not fi re or could tangle during the deployment.
+• BPS systems may not fire or could tangle during the deployment.
 Like any system, it can fail or not be operated properly, so there is no guarantee it will fire or deploy properly.
 However, if it is mounted, maintained, and operated properly, the chances of a successful deployment are good.
 The BPS should not be used in abnormal or emergency situations, such as engine failure when suitable landing areas are within gliding distance.
 Other situations in which to avoid using a BPS are during strong winds/convection/turbulence, or if lost.
-Alternatives and greater detail is presented for these situations where a BPS is not used later in this chapter .
+Alternatives and greater detail are presented for these situations where a BPS is not used later in this chapter.

 Procedures for Using a BPS

 In an emergency situation where ADM is used and the best outcome for the given situation is the use of a BPS, the following general procedure for properly operating the

 • Select the proper location if still in control of the aircraft.
 Consider wind drift and a descent rate of 900 to 1,800 feet per minute (fpm).
 A minimum of 500 feet above ground level (AGL) is recommended for complete deployment that is low enough to provide accurate